 - Does the conference have a specific theme it focuses on?

 - Not exactly.
 All our events are centered around our Christian commitments and our three themes: tradition, place, and “things divine.”
-Christian scholars and intellectuals interested in these themes are encouraged to attend our events, submit scholarly pieces to our journal, and be part of our larger community.
+Scholars and intellectuals interested in these themes are encouraged to attend our events, submit scholarly pieces to our journal, and be part of our larger community.

 - Is this a society dedicated to the life and work of Marcus Tullius Cicero?